-Example 7.6.
+Example 7.7.
 Mean surface temperature over land and sensible heat flux averaged separately over land and sea.

 '''

 dimensions:

 lat=73;

 lon=96;

 maxlen=20;

 ls=2;

 variables:

 float surface_temperature(lat,lon);

 surface_temperature:cell_methods="area: mean where land";

 float surface_upward_sensible_heat_flux(ls,lat,lon);

 surface_upward_sensible_heat_flux:coordinates="land_sea";

 surface_upward_sensible_heat_flux:cell_methods="area: mean where land_sea";

 char land_sea(ls,maxlen);

 land_sea:standard_name="area_type";

 data:

 land_sea="land","sea";

 '''

-If the method is mean, various ways of calculating the mean can be distinguished in the cell_methods attribute with a string of the form "mean where 'type1 [over type2]".
+If the method is mean, various ways of calculating the mean can be distinguished in the cell_methods attribute with a string of the form "mean where type1 [over type2]".
 Here, type1 can be any of the possibilities allowed for typevar or type (as specified in the two paragraphs preceding above Example).
-The same options apply to type2, except it is not allowed to be the name of an auxiliary coordinate variable with a dimension greater than one (ignoring the dimension accommodating the maximum string length).
-A cell_methods attribute with a string of the form "'mean where' type1 over type2" indicates the mean is calculated by summing over the type1 portion of the cell and dividing by the area of the type2 portion.
-In particular, a cell_methods string of the form "'mean where all_area_types over' type2" indicates the mean is calculated by summing over all types of area within the cell and dividing by the area of the type2 portion.
-(Note that "'all_area_types" is one of the valid strings permitted for a variable with the standard_name area_type.)
-If "'over' type2" is omitted, the mean is calculated by summing over the type1 portion of the cell and dividing by the area of this portion.
+The same options apply to type2, except it is not allowed to be the name of an auxiliary coordinate variable with a dimension greater than one (ignoring the possible dimension accommodating the maximum string length).
+A cell_methods attribute with a string of the form "mean where type1 over type2" indicates the mean is calculated by summing over the type1 portion of the cell and dividing by the area of the type2" indicates the mean is calculated by summing over all types of area within the cell and dividing by the area of the type2 portion.
+(Note that all_area_types is one of the valid strings permitted for a variable with the standard_name area_type.)
+If "over type2" is omitted, the mean is calculated by summing over the type1 portion of the cell and dividing by the area of this portion.